I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 While I assume this must have been a bug, it was slightly frustrating being stuck at the lower levels in Swahili, Dutch and French and I couldn’t find a way to change the settings to a higher level.

 After having been put at a higher level for Italian though, there hardly seemed to be much of a difference between the lowest and highest levels.
-I was already pretty certain that no one using Glossika would attain fluency and that just confirmed it to me.

 While I am skeptical about Glossika´s teaching method, there was, unfortunately, a number of things that detracted from the quality of the audios themselves and, as these are the principal focus of each language I found this to be disappointing.